 Notably, our proposed PADG achieves the highest average performance and sets new state-of-the-art (SOTA) results at 97.80\%, 86.72\%, 87.06\%, 59.01\%, and 62.74\% on all benchmark datasets.
 Especially in the challenge case with large style discrepancies, such as DomainNet, our PADG can even gain significant performance than SPG by 2.64\%.
 Meanwhile, it is important to highlight that the representative VFM based method, \emph{e.g.} CLIP and CoOp, show limited performance with ERM on TerraInc (52.30\%$\rightarrow$33.40 and 52.30\%$\rightarrow$48.80) dataset.
 We speculate that this may result from some rare categories in TerraInc (e.g., bobcat) that share similar semantic information with more common categories (e.g., cat).
 This leads to the text encoder outputting similar textual embeddings, resulting in overlapping classification boundaries.
 Notably, our proposed PADG substantially improves the ERM of $6.71$ and exceeds the existing SOTA method CLIP-LORA by $3.31\%$ on TerraInc.
 This observation indicates that compared to the existing VFM based method, our PADG not only alleviates the negative impacts of the style shifts but also guarantees a provable generalization performance under varying viewpoints and background conditions.

-To sum up, our proposed method has four main advantages: (1) The proposed PADG framework demonstrates a marked improvement in model generalization under heterogeneous domain shifts (\emph{e.g.} stylization and viewpoint changes) by introducing a novel disentanglement mechanism for prompt tuning; (2) We leverage the Wasserstein Distributionally Robust Learning technique to create diverse domains.
-By aligning the visual representation on original and perturbed distributions in the feature space, we can further mitigate the distributional discrepancy between the source and target domain; (3) PADG fully leverages both domain-specific and domain-invariant knowledge and dynamically combines them during inference; (4) Compared to the existing DG method, we propose a simple yet effective fine-tuning framework, which not only reduces the computational resource but also ensures superior generalization performance.
-Overall, our method successfully leverages the generalization ability of large-scale pre-trained models and demonstrates the effectiveness of our hypothesis compared to other baseline methods.
+To sum up, our proposed method offers four major advantages: (1) The proposed PADG framework substantially improves model generalization under heterogeneous domain shifts (\emph{e.g.}, stylization and viewpoint changes) by introducing a novel prompt-based disentanglement mechanism; (2) By incorporating the Wasserstein Distributionally Robust Learning principle, PADG generates diverse stylized domains and aligns visual representations between the original and perturbed distributions in the feature space, effectively mitigating distributional discrepancies between source and target domains; (3) PADG jointly exploits domain-invariant and domain-specific knowledge through a dynamic prototype-based ensemble strategy, leading to more reliable and robust inference; (4) Compared with existing DG methods, PADG provides a lightweight yet effective fine-tuning framework that achieves superior generalization performance with minimal computational overhead.
+Overall, PADG successfully leverages the generalization ability of large-scale pre-trained models and consistently validates the effectiveness of our hypothesis across various benchmark datasets.